Appalachian State defense notebook: Steven Jones, Brendan Harrington and Nick Ross

 “That was really when I first got a shot to show everybody what I could do," Ross said.
 "That’s when I first got an opportunity and I knew that was a big opportunity that I couldn’t mess up.”

-The last few practices, Ross has been with the first-team defense.
-He’s played in the space of Kaiden Smith, a super senior who suffered a lower-leg injury last week that forced him out the rest of spring practices.
+In the last few spring practices, Ross has been with the first-team defense.
+He has played in the space of Kaiden Smith, a super senior who suffered a lower-leg injury last week that forced him out the rest of spring practices.

 Ross has found his moments in a safety group backlogged with experience and talent.
 One of those former starters, Josh Thomas (a starting safety in 2018 and 2019), became the guiding star for what Ross wants his career to become.